abhi-klyn/foodradar/README.md

 rake spec cucumber
 ```

 And see all test cases we created.
-Coverage report has been added and can be displayed on
+Coverage report has been generated and is located at:
-app/coverage/index.html
+- app/coverage/index.html
 Currently, the test covers 100% of the features implemented for iter1.

 We applied a filter to ignore the coverage on the test files themselves.
 We also commented out codes